Natural extensions of embeddable semigroup actions: Preliminaries

 \subsection{Shift actions}

-Shift actions will be of a crucial importance to us throughout this work.
+Shift actions will be of a crucial importance throughout this work.
 Given a semigroup $S$ and a topological space $\Omega$, we consider the product space $\Omega^S$ of all functions $x\colon S \to \Omega$ endowed with the product topology, i.e., the smallest topology making the coordinate projections $\pi_t\colon \Omega^S \to \Omega$ continuous for all $t \in S$.
-Note that the convergence in $\Omega^S$ is characterized by
+Note that the convergence in $\Omega^S$ is characterized by $x_n \to x \iff x_n(t)\to x(t)$ for all $t\in S$.
 It is important to notice that the space $\Omega^S$ inherits many topological properties from $\Omega$ such as compactness and Polishness (i.e., complete metrizability plus separability).
-For example, to see that complete metrizability is inherited, fix an increasing sequence $(E_m)_m$ of finite subsets of $S$ such that $\bigcup_m E_m = S$ and choose a bounded and complete metric $q$ for $X$ compatible with its topology (e.g., $q = \frac{q'}{1+q'}$, where $q'$ is any complete metric for $X$ compatible with its topology).
-Given $x,y \in \Omega^S$, define